INDICATION FOR USE

 WARNINGS AND PRECAUTIONS

-Caution should be taken in patients with the following conditions due to a potential increased risk of adverse events that may be associated with the procedure.
+Caution should be taken in patients with the following conditions due to a potential increased risk of adverse events that may be associated with the procedure, including respiratory failure and death.
 Patients with these conditions were not studied in the pivotal trial and the safety of Alair treatment for such patients has not been determined:

 - Post-bronchodilator FEV1 < 65% predicted.